 Bellevue is a very small city located in the state of Iowa.
 With a population of 2,327 people and just one neighborhood, Bellevue is the 239th largest community in Iowa.
-Bellevue has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+Bellevue has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

 Bellevue is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Bellevue is a city of managers, service providers, and sales and office workers.
 There are especially a lot of people living in Bellevue who work in management occupations (9.74%), office and administrative support (9.64%), and business and financial occupations (8.73%).